syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 ## Show navigation arrow

 By Using the [ShowNavigationArrows](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html#Syncfusion_Maui_Scheduler_SfScheduler_ShowNavigationArrows) property of the [SfScheduler](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html), you can navigate to the previous or next views of the Scheduler.
-By default, the value `ShowNavigationArrows` is `true,` which displays the navigation icons and `Today` button in the header view.
-It allows to quickly navigate to today and previous or next views.
+By default, the value `ShowNavigationArrows` is `true,` which displays the navigation icons in the header view.
+It allows to quickly navigate to previous or next views.

 {% tabs %}
 {% highlight XAML %}